Reference

 7.4 Compound datatypes

-dtype:insert(name, offset, field)
+dtype:insert(name, offset, field)-

-Adds a member of datatype field with the given name at the given offset in bytes in the compound datatype.
+fieldwith the given name at the given offset in bytes in the compound datatype.ffi.offsetof may be used to determine the offset of a C

 Recursively removes padding from the compound datatype.